Vectorly/docs/docs/technology.md

 This idea is not substantively different from the idea of Flash based animations about 20 years ago.
 Why do this now?

-**No need for a decoder**: Most devices now support SVG, HTML5 and/or some form of vector-graphics rendering.
-That lets you render vector-graphics content on any device without require end-users, OEMs or browsers to install special software to enable playback of vector-graphics content.
+**No need for a decoder**: Most devices now support SVG, HTML5, WebGL/OpenGL and/or some form of hardware-accelerated vector-graphics rendering.
+That lets you render vector-graphics content on any device without require end-users, OEMs or browsers to install special software to enable playback of vector-graphics content, and to achieve native-level performance by doing so.
 App developers would only need to include an appropriate library or SDK in their website or app to enable playback within native or 3rd player video players.

 **Computer vision**: Our patented vectorization technology relies heavily on computer vision to convert raster-graphics videos to a vector format.
 Leveraging the advancement & commoditization of Computer Vision, and the ease of running batch computer-vision heavy tasks on the cloud, it's feasible to 'vectorize' large volumes of video at scale now, in a way that wasn't possible even 5 years ago.

 ### Vector graphics video format

-We are building a video-format based on the SVG standard, extending it with Javascript to enable video features such as a timeline and key-frames.
+We are building a video-format based on existing standards (SVG, WebGL & OpenGL), extending it with Javascript to enable video features such as a timeline and key-frames.
 We package the resulting video data within an MP4 container, which can be streamed and distributed using existing video infrastructure (such as HLS/DASH, and DRM systems).

     <video src="vectorized.mp4" type="video/svg">